gdelugre/lsd/README.rst

         Users []User
     }

-Here is the definition is self-ml:
+Here is the definition is LSD:

 .. code-block:: scheme